Power System Model

 • the non-diagonal elements, where $i = e(1),\; j = e(2), \; e \in \mathcal{E}$, are equal to:

 When a branch is not incident (or adjacent) to a bus the corresponding element in the nodal admittance matrix $\mathbf{Y}$ is equal to zero.
-The nodal admittance matrix $\mathbf{Y}$ is a sparse (i.e., a small number of elements are non-zeros) for real-world power systems.
-Although it is often assumed that the matrix $\mathbf{Y}$ is symmetrical, it is not a general case, for example, in the presence of phase shifting transformers the matrix $\mathbf{Y}$ is not symmetrical [2, Sec.
+The nodal admittance matrix $\mathbf{Y}$ is sparse (i.e., a small number of elements are non-zeros) for real-world power systems.
+Although it is often assumed that the matrix $\mathbf{Y}$ is symmetrical, it is not a general case.
+For example, in the presence of phase shifting transformers the matrix $\mathbf{Y}$ is not symmetric [7, Sec.
 9.6].
-JuliaGrid stores both the matrix $\mathbf{Y}$ and its transpose $\mathbf{Y}^T$ in the ac field of the PowerSystem composite type:
+JuliaGrid stores both the matrix $\mathbf{Y}$ and its transpose $\mathbf{Y}^T$ in the ac field of the PowerSystem type:

 julia> 𝐘 = system.model.ac.nodalMatrix3×3 SparseArrays.SparseMatrixCSC{ComplexF64, Int64} with 7 stored entries: